Mortgage

 Minimum credit scores of 640 or 650

-Income and price limits vary by county
+Income and price limits, which vary by county

-Only available for certain professionals
+Only available for certain professions

-Communities First – Ohio
+Communities First —Ohio

 Requirements

-• Minimum FICO credit score of 620
+• Minimum credit score of 640

 Pros and cons